RvN-R/glassjungle/TESTING.md

 * Assuming the user is logged in then when they visit any product detail page on the site an "EDIT REVIEW" and "DELETE REVIEW" button will appear next to there product reviews.
 If the user clicks the "EDIT REVIEW" button they will be transported to a page with a form pre filled with information from that review.
 They can amend the information on the form, and click the "UPDATE REVIEW" button.
 They will be transported back to the product detail page, a toast success message will appear confirming the review has been updated and the review will be updated.
 Alternatively, if they want to delete the review they can click the "DELETE REVIEW" button.
 They will be transported to a page that asks them to confirm the decision.
 If they click "YES" then a toast success message will appear confirming the review is deleted and the review will have been deleted.

-3.  <b>As a Frequent User, I want to be able to edit or delete my posts on the Share Your Builds Section of the site.</b>
+3.  <b>As a Frequent User, I want to be able to edit or delete my posts from the community section of the site.</b>
 * Providing the user is logged in, when the visit the "Share Your Builds" section then an "EDIT POST" and "DELETE POST" button will appear underneath each post.
 If the user clicks the "EDIT POST" button they will be transported to a page with a form pre filled with information from that post.
 They can amend the information on the form, and click the "UPDATE POST" button.
 They will be transported back to the "Share Your Builds" page, a toast success message will appear confirming the post has been updated and the post will be updated.
 Alternatively, if they want to delete the post they can click the "DELETE POST" button.
 They will be transported to a page that asks them to confirm the decision.
 If they click "YES" then a toast success message will appear confirming the post is deleted and the post will have been deleted.

 4. <b>As a Frequent User, I want to be able to edit or amend by default delivery information on my profile.</b>